Il viaggio del cashmere: dalla fibra al filato (raccontato davvero)

 It requires more attention, more experience, more technical skill to achieve a good result.

-When done well, recycled cashmere is sustainable, smart, authentic.
+When done well, recycled cashmere is sustainable, intelligent, authentic.

 When done poorly... it's immediately obvious.